HCTC: Information for Tax Professionals

 Important Information Regarding the Medical Loss Ratio (MLR) Rebate

 Due to the Affordable Care Act enacted in May 2010, insurance companies are required to spend a specified percentage of premium dollars on medical care and quality improvement activities, meeting an MLR standard.
-Beginning in the 2012 tax year, insurance companies that did not meet the MLR standard in the 2011 tax year were required to provide rebates to their consumers.
-If your customer received an MLR rebate, which included months they received the HCTC, they must return a portion of that rebate to the IRS.
+Insurance companies that do not meet the MLR standard are required to provide rebates to their consumers.
+If your customer received an MLR rebate in 2013 for coverage and premiums paid in 2012, that included months they received the HCTC, they must return a portion of that rebate to the IRS.

 Please note this is a unique situation that only affects a small group of taxpayers.